 Liberty's SmartMIX Used in Floyd County, GA Road Paving Project

-For a recent paving project, Liberty Tire Recycling’s rubber modified asphalt SmartMIX® was selected for use in Floyd County.
+For a recent paving project, Liberty Tire Recycling’s rubber modified asphalt SmartMIX® was selected for use in Floyd County, Georgia.
 SmartMIX allows recycled tire rubber to be incorporated as a dry-mix additive into conventional asphalt, improving pavement performance while diverting tires from the waste stream.

 SmartMIX® is a cost-effective technology that matches the performance of other modified mixes but at a lower price point and with less waste.
 The additives cost up to 15% less per ton and allow up to a 50% reduction in modifier costs.
 Other benefits of using SmartMIX® are increasing the life of pavement, which further reduces maintenance needs and investments over time.
 From a sustainability standpoint, all tires included in SmartMIX® are recycled tires, and the technology materials are also 100% recyclable.
 SmartMIX® asphalt additives have fewer emissions than wet-processed rubber or polymer mixes and help eliminate product waste.